kiwicom/orbit/packages/orbit-components/src/Select/README.md

 - The `error` prop overwrites the `help` prop, due to higher priority.

-- When you have limited space of `Select`, you can use `customValueText` property where you can pass text alternative of the current value.
-For instance, when label of selected option has `Czech Republic (+420)`, you can pass only `+420` into this property and the original label will be visually hidden.
+- When you have limited space for the `Select`, you can use `customValueText` property to pass an alternative text for the current value.
+For instance, when the label of the selected option is `Czech Republic (+420)`, you can pass only `+420` to this property and the original label will be visually hidden.

 - The `prefix` prop can accept any element.
 However, it is not recommended to pass it more than an icon (or flag).